NVIDIA/NeMo/README.md

 ##### 2.2.2.
 Trained checkpoint benchmark

-Alternatively, to generate checkpoints randomly, you can use a trained checkpoint to look for optimal configuration; however, for larger models that might take a significant amount of time and might not be feasible.
+As an alternative to generating checkpoints randomly, you can use a trained checkpoint to look for optimal configuration; however, for larger models that might take a significant amount of time and might not be feasible.